Frequently Asked Questions

 - How long from the time I attend an informational session before I am scheduled for surgery?

 The length of time from the informational session to the date of your surgery varies.
 If your insurance carrier has no additional criteria, the average time from the informational session to the date of surgery is 3 to 6 months.

 - How often am I required to see the surgeon/physician assistant and dietitian after surgery for follow-up?

-Following gastric bypass you will see the surgeon and dietitian at 2 weeks and 2 months.
-You will then see the physician assistant and the dietitian at 6 months, 12 months and annually.
+Following the gastric bypass or sleeve gastrectomy procedure, you will see the surgeon and dietitian at 2 weeks and 2 months.
+You will then see endocrinologist and the dietitian at 6 months, 12 months and annually.
 You can schedule additional appointments with our dietitian, as you feel you need.

 - When will I schedule my surgery date?